fidelechevarria/fidelechevarria.github.io/_posts/2019-10-02-aircraft-trajectory-optimization.md

 Where $\alpha$ refers to the aircraft angle of attack, $C_{L_0}$ and ${C_{D_0}}$ refer to the lift and drag coefficients at zero angle of attack, and $C_{L_{\alpha}}$ and ${K}$ are aerodynamic parameters dependant on the specific aircraft.

-Aicraft acceleration, $a$, can be modelled using Newton's first law of motion, having into account the vehicle mass, $m$.
+Aircraft acceleration, $a$, can be modelled using Newton's first law of motion, having into account the vehicle mass, $m$.

 <div class="mjx-chtml">
 $$